paradicms/paradicms.github.io/docs/reference/spreadsheet-format/index.md

 #### Putting it all together

-Converting each data row with this process (row -> JSON, JSON -> RDF) produces a set of RDF graphs, which are merged to form a single large graph representing all of the data in the spreadsheet.
+Converting each data row with this process (row -> JSON, JSON -> RDF) and resolving [ambient data](/docs/reference/ambient-data) produces a set of RDF graphs, which are merged to form a single large graph representing all of the data in the spreadsheet.

 Cross-references to `@id` columns between sheets creates links between graphs.
 The `Work` `collection` reference shown above produces RDF like the following (abridged for clarity):